svelte-docgen/svelte-docgen/README.md

 - `slots` - legacy props and their props are supported as well.

 > [!CAUTION]
-> Currently we're not yet capable of recognizing whether slots are optional or not.
+> Currently, we're unable to recognize whether slots are optional or not.
 [Tracking issue](https://github.com/svelte-docgen/svelte-docgen/issues/10).

 ### Other